BUDGETING & ACCOUNTING

 - Do not lend travel advance money to students except in the case of a serious emergency and, ideally, in consultation with the EAO.

 - Students are instructed to bring adequate funds for out-of-pocket expenses.
-It is not recommended that you distribute program funds to students as cash.
-However, if you must do this, have each student sign and date that he/she received a specific amount to be used for a specific purpose.
+If you distribute program funds to students as cash for meal stipends, you must have each student sign and date that he/she received a specific amount to be used for a specific purpose.

 - You may pay for meals or other items for individuals other than a co-leader or students if there is a clear business purpose.
 If you do this, be sure to include the name(s), role(s), and an explanation.

 - When adding a tip to a bill write the amount and the word “tip” on the receipt; otherwise, you will not be allowed that extra amount.
 Be fair and reasonable, but do not exceed 20%.

 - If you purchase personal items while also buying items for the program, remember to recalculate a new total for reimbursement, including any applicable taxes.

 - Do not buy souvenirs or any other “durable” goods that will last beyond the program.
 These are ineligible for reimbursement.